rfwatson/octoplex/README.md

 :information_source: It is also possible to add and remove destinations directly from the terminal user interface.

-:warning: `sources.rtmp.bindAddr.ip` must be set to a valid IP address if you want to accept connections from other hosts.
+:warning: `sources.mediaServer.rtmp.ip` must be set to a valid IP address if you want to accept connections from other hosts.
 Leave it blank to bind only to localhost (`127.0.0.1`) or use `0.0.0.0` to bind to all network interfaces.

 ## Contributing